WAE/covid19/README.md

 >
-> The Bronx Zoo tiger who tested positive for the coronavirus is “writing the book” on how big cats are affected by the deadly bug, according to the animal hub’s vet.
+> The Bronx Zoo tiger who tested positive for the coronavirus is “writing the book” on how big cats are affected by the deadly bug, according to the animal hub’s vet. zookeeper.
+> On the plus side, the zoo says Nadia is on the mend and will be just fine.
+> However, the incident has prompted the zoo to put new procedures in place to protect the animals in the future.

+“We are practicing social distancing with our wild cats as well,” Calle said

 https://nypost.com/2020/04/12/how-a-bronx-zoo-tiger-was-tested-for-coronavirus/ 20200412
 <!--README.md EOF-->